Private Water Systems

 - Addition of a disinfection or water conditioning device located prior to the pressure tank.

 - Conversion of the well with a buried seal or well pit to a pit-less adapter, above grade installation.

 - Extension or deepening of the well or casing.

 - Replacement of any well wall or casing.

 - A change in pumping equipment that requires new holes or the sealing of existing holes, cracks or seams in the casing.

 - Abandonment (sealing) of an existing private water system.

 Registered Water Haulers

-Click here to register your water hauling company with the City of Shelby.
+To register your water hauling company with the city, click here.